oriya-cohen/sudoku_solver/README.md

 # sudoku-solver

-in this repo i'm learning github while using it to make a python based soduko-solver
+in this repo i'm using python to make a soduko-solver

  * the current working file is sudoku_solver01.py
  - it gets an image